VOLUNTEER OPPORTUNITIES - Give back to your community

 Garvies Point Day: First Saturday in August.
 A day of outdoor education and nature crafts.

 Children's Summer Workshops: Nature, Geology and Native American themes.
-Tuesdays, Wednesdays, Thursdays in July and August for children ages 5-10 years.
+Tuesdays through Fridays in July and August for children ages 5-11 years.

-Throughout the year we get many visits from school groups, scouts, home school groups, adult homes, etc. We offer educational programs focusing on Native Americans, Archaeology, Geology, and Outdoor Education.
+Throughout the year we get many visits from school groups, scouts, home school groups, adult homes, etc. We offer educational programs focusing on Native American tools & culture, Archaeology, Geology, and Outdoor Education.
 If you love children and if you especially love to teach we would love to have you!
-All you need is to come and observe our programs and we can schedule you for teaching.
+Background information is always a plus, but we may offer training sessions in Spring.
+We recommend observing our programs as well.

 If you have any questions